-And right now, Lord, I ask that you will help my heart to be good, fertile soil, ready to take in every seed of truth that you have for me.
-Help me to grow the fruit of your spirit.
+And right now, Lord, I ask that you will help my heart to be good, fertile soil, ready to take in every seed of truth that you have for me in my daily reading.
+Help me to grow the fruit of your spirit and be your faithful servant.
 I commit my life to you, Jesus.

 You can download a copy of this prayer here from the parables of Jesus.

 Final thoughts on the parables of Jesus Christ

 As a new believer, you should be able to relate to at least one of these parables of Jesus.
 But simply having knowledge of His teachings is not good enough.